Standard Life faces investor ire over executive pay

-Nearly a quarter of shareholder votes cast were against the Standard Life remuneration report, joining the string of rebellions at AGMs of British companies including BP and Weir Group.
+Nearly a quarter of shareholder votes cast were against the Standard Life remuneration report, joining the string of rebellions at AGMs of British companies including BP (BP.L) and Weir Group (WEIR.L).

 Standard Life Chief Executive Keith Skeoch, who attacked boardroom pay during the so-called shareholder spring of 2012, last week volunteered to cut his own long-term incentive plan (LTIP) to a maximum 400 percent of salary from 500 percent.